 Employee commuting accounts for emissions related to employees travelling between their homes and worksites and their home office habits.
-Our 2022 survey on employee commuting and home office habits revealed that employees' habits generated 25.8 ktCO2e emissions, a significant increase compared to 2021 reflected by the return of employees to the office post-Covid.
-However, the 2022 footprint remains lower than the 2019 base year level. increase, partially driven by the reopening of Asia Pacific borders in 2022.
-Emissions from hotel stays, included from 2020 onwards, increased as well due to their correlation with the rise in business travel.
+Our 2022 survey on employee commuting and home office habits revealed that employees' habits generated 25.8 ktCO $2$ e emissions, a significant increase compared to 2021 reflected by the return of employees to the office post-Covid.
+However, the 2022 footprint remains lower than the 2019 base year level.